Sundance 2019: The Ultimate Party Guide

 “Hala” Party

-Jada Pinkett Smith, Geraldine Viswanathan, Jack Kilmer, Anna Clumsky and director Minhal Baig
+Jada Pinkett Smith, Geraldine Viswanathan, Jack Kilmer, Anna Chlumsky and director Minhal Baig

 DirecTV Lounge presented by AT&T, 6-8pm